 In the meantime, get a baking tray

-As you make them, place each one on a lightly oiled baking tray – make sure they’re not touching or you’ll have a hard job separating them and they will collapse as you manhandle them.
+As you shape them, place each one on a lightly oiled baking tray or one with baking parchment on it – make sure they’re not touching or you’ll have a hard job separating them and they might collapse as you manhandle them.
 When they’re all shaped, leave them to rise, covered with a dry, clean [why do they always say this, does anyone use a dirty one?] tea-towel ** for about 10-30 mins (30mins if your kitchen is cold, 10mins if it’s warm or you put them in a warm place).
 There’s a lot of yeast in them so don’t overprove.

-**Note here: you can also put them, at this stage, into a refrigerator overnight for their rise, and then go straight to boiling them.
+**Note here: you can – and I regularly do – also put them, at this stage, into a refrigerator overnight for their rise, and then go straight to boiling them.
 I think this gives them a nicer flavour and chewier texture and it also means you can have freshly baked bagels for breakfast.

 Whilst they’re resting and puffing up, put a big saucepan of water onto boil and preheat the oven to 220C/Gas 7.
 I use a casserole dish pan which is shallow, but wide.
 You don’t need the water to be deep deep, as the bagels will float, but if you have a wide aperture then you can get more in at once.